Arriving in Dublin

 internet changed Ireland even more than most other countries.
 It is mainly

 rural, and stuck on the western edge of Europe on the Atlantic.
-"Surrounded by
+"Ireland surrounded by

 water" as the song says.
 The water comes down from above as well.
 Very, very